 Ensuring consistency for future datasets

-Once you’ve done all this work, you will want to save the emission factor mappings you have done on a seperate sheet for future reference, to ensure you can build a consistent methodology for your client year-on-year, and not double up on the same work that you did this year.
+Once you’ve done all this work, you will want to save the emission factor mappings you have done on a seperate sheet for future reference, to ensure you can build a consistent methodology year-on-year, and not double up on the same work that you did this year.
 Maintaining the same methodology will be important to make sure that any changes in emissions once activity based calculations are applied are not a result of a change in mapping methodology.

 Summary